mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 > codemod: `Tooltip-component-migration`

 - The `paddingSize`, `justify`, and `arrowPosition` props were removed.
 Accordingly the `Tooltip.paddingSizes`, `Tooltip.justifyTypes`, and `Tooltip.arrowPositions` static properties were removed as well
-- The `themes` prop can now accept only "dark" or "primary"
+- The `theme` prop can now accept only "dark" or "primary"
 - The `position` prop can now accept only "top, right, bottom, left"
 - The `showOnDialogEnter` props's default value has changed to `true`; now the tooltip will remain open be default when hovering over it
 - The `hideDelay` props's default value has changed to 100